zutherb/AppStash/README.md

 ## Prerequisites

-You need some dependencies to run the application or to extend the application.
+You need some dependencies to run the application cluster or to extend the application.

 ###Running

-If you want to run the application you have to install the following programs on your machine.
+You need at least 16 GB RAM to run the whole cluster and you have to install the following software dependencies on your machine.

 #### Git